-FIN 413 Advanced Managerial Finance 3

-LAW 413 International Law 3

-MK 343 International Marketing 3

-MK 353 The Global Consumer 3
+MK 343 International Marketing MK 353 The Global Consumer Business Electives

-Business Electives 6

 Business Electives: 300-400 level from AC, BA, ENT, FIN, HR, LAW, LDR, MGT, MK

-Additional Require ements - 3
+Additional Requirements - 3

-BA 113 Business Computer Applications 3

-Electives - 7 hrs.

-Free Electives 7

 Bachelor of Science in Business Administration - Management Major (120 hrs.)

 Management pervades all facets of a business organization.
 Operations management studies the manufacturing and service processes where many new quantitative techniques are applied.
 Human resources involves the study of the human factor in business organizations.
 Students who select this major are preparing themselves for positions in firms regardless of size or organizational structure.